alexhsamuel/ora/docs/times.rst

 Time conversion
 ---------------

-`Time` accepts a wide range of arguments for constructing times.
+You can create a `Time` object from a variety of arguments.
+Remember that an instance represents a physical time, so if you specify a date and daytime representation, you must specify the time zone as well.

 - Year, month, day, hour, minute, second, time zone of a local time.
-- A 7-element sequence of the above.
 - A date, daytime, and time zone.
-- A date, daytime pair and a time zone.
-- Another time instance.
-- An _aware_ `datetime.datetime` instance.
+- Another time instance, or an _aware_ `datetime.datetime` instance.
-- An ISO 8601 string.
+- An ISO 8601 string, or `"MIN"` or `"MAX"`.
-- The string `"MAX"` or `"MIN"`.

 Special times